 Well, well, well.
 The day is finally here.
-If you haven’t seen my Twitter feed yet, or don’t check the trades like we do here in LA, then this might be news to you: The Jungle—is going live—to television—in living color—on Tuesday, January 2nd.
+The Jungle—is going live—to television—in living color—on Tuesday, January 2nd.

-Again—this radio show—the one we’ve been doing and building together for nearly three decades—will debut on television in just under three months.
+Again—this radio show—the one we’ve been doing and building together for nearly three decades—will debut on television in just under two weeks.

 This is an extremely exciting day.
 And one I’ve waited a long, long time for.
 You might say we’re late to the party.
 And I’d tell you this: I didn’t want to be at the party.
 Or more to the point, be the first one to that party.
 Consider me fashionably late.
 And I wanted to make sure that when I finally did roll this thing out for a televised simulcast, it was at the right time, with the right people, so we could do it the right away.
 And here we are.
 Here we freaking are.